thelatentspace/thelatentspace.github.io/README.md

 # The Latent Space

-I write about machine learning, computer science and medical imaging.
+I write about machine learning and computer science.